DataMirai/website/content/english/blog/30-day-map-challenge-2024.md

 draft: false
 ---

-Very similar to the #30DayChartChallenge in which [we participated in April](https://miraidata.es/en/blog/30-day-chart-challenge-2024/), during November the map community celebrates the #30DayMapChallenge and we have joined in!
+Similarly to the #30DayChartChallenge in which [we participated in April](https://miraidata.es/en/blog/30-day-chart-challenge-2024/), during November the map community celebrates the #30DayMapChallenge and we have joined in!

 <hr>